Socialism in Egypt

 Socialism in Egypt as a political movement dates back to the early 20th century, with the founding of the first Egyptian Socialist Party in 1921.
-Despite facing severe state repression throughout the eras, Egyptian organized labor has consistently fought for greater worker rights against capitalism.
+Despite facing severe state repression throughout the years, Egyptian organized labor has consistently fought for workers' rights.
 Egyptian president Gamal Abdel Nasser developed a special type of Third-World Socialism, dubbed Nasserism, which has inspired many Arab and African socialist movements, such as the FLN in Algeria and the Third International Theory in Libya.
-While Egypt transitioned towards capitalism under President Anwar Sadat, Egyptian socialists have remained as harsh critics of privatization and neoliberalism in Egypt.
-Workers uprisings in early 2000s Egypt under president Hosni Mubarak eventually exploded into the 2011 Egyptian Revolution.
+While Egypt transitioned towards capitalism under President Anwar Sadat, Egyptian socialists have remained harsh critics of privatization and neoliberalism in Egypt.
+Workers' uprisings in the early 2000s Egypt under President Hosni Mubarak eventually exploded into the 2011 Egyptian Revolution.